aitrenches/grpc-image-gen/README.md

 ---

 ## **Final Thoughts**
-The client server can directly call the Image Generation method on the gRPC server application on a different machine as if it were a local object, making it efficient and easier to create distributed applications and services.
+The `grpc_client.py` can directly call the Image Generation method on the `grpc_server.py` application on a different machine as if it were a local object, making it efficient and easier to create a distributed application and service.

 The benefits include:

-✅ Faster request processing due to HTTP/2
+- ✅ Faster request processing due to HTTP/2
-✅ Reduced data overhead with Protocol Buffers
+- ✅ Reduced data overhead with Protocol Buffers
-✅ Strongly typed contracts for better API structure
+- ✅ Strongly typed contracts for better API structure

-If you’re building a distributed, high-performance AI-powered API, consider making the switch to gRPC!
+If you’re building a distributed, high-performance API, consider making the switch to gRPC!

 Let me know if you’ve done a similar migration—I’d love to hear your thoughts! 🚀